jaredly/j3/Roadmap.md

+## BUGS

+- [ ] I think hovers can get stale??
+- [ ] ALSO: caching of results in compile is /wrong/ if it's depending on something that has changed, right? althought the whole point is that dependencies can't change from under you.
+So maybe that's fine.
+- [ ]

+## Things to do

+- [ ] make a 'hover' thing on display, so I can do better hovers? idk...

 - [x] OK time for layout to not be in .map
 - [x] now that we're locking down hashes, need to propagate hash changes to dependent dealios
   - [x] ok but for real, let's write a test for this. should be a thing one can do.
-  - [ ] whyy is it invalidating other things??
+  - [x] whyy is it invalidating other things??

 - [ ] whyyy am I tracking every little change to an identifier as its own history item?
 Doesn't seem like I need to.